Raising Fur Kids

 Have you decided on a breed or are you rescuing an older dog?
 Still deciding and want to know what would be the best breed for you and your lifestyle?

 The one main thing….. as a dog trainer and a dog owner, and a mother of two human children, knowing what I know and the effort required to help your family, including your new four legged family member become the best of friends and for you to have a calm confidant adult dog in your household is wait until your youngest human child is 7.
-This means you have more time for puppy or dog training, as your children are capable of following simple comands and requests, and to an extent can look after themselves.
+This means you have more time for puppy or dog training, as your children are capable of following simple commands and requests, and to an extent can look after themselves.

 Now what is your dog going to be like when it gets older?
 Yes there are breed instinctive behaviours but dogs are more than what they look like!
-Click here for a link to the article on Pure breed and Mixed Breed dogs.

 Still to come, Q’s to ask yourself when deciding on a breed or rescue, links to RSPCA information and blog articles on the latest research on training for dogs.